w3c/wai-std-gl-overview/content/index.md

 ---
 # Translation instructions are after the "#" character in this first section.
 They are comments that do not show up in the web page.
-You do not need to translate the instructions after #.
+You do not need to translate the instructions after "#".

-title: W3C Accessibility Standards Overview  # Do not translate "title:".
-Do translate the text after "title:".
+# In this first section, do not translate the words before a colon.
+For example, do not translate "title:".
+Do translate the text after "title:"

+title: W3C Accessibility Standards Overview
 nav_title: "Standards/Guidelines" # A short title that is used in the navigation

-lang: en   # Change "en" to the translated language shortcode from https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry
+lang: en  # Change "en" to the translated-language shortcode

-last_updated: 2024-01-15   # Put the date of this translation YYYY-MM-DD (with month in the middle)
+last_updated: 2024-02-29   # Put the date of this translation YYYY-MM-DD (with month in the middle)

-# translators:
+# translators: # remove from the beginning of this line and the lines below: "# " (the hash sign and the space)
-# - name: "@@"   # Replace @@ with translator name
+# - name: "Jan Doe"   # Replace Jan Doe with translator name
-#  link: @@
-# - name: "@@"   # Replace @@ with name, or delete this line if not multiple translators
+# - name: "Jan Doe"   # Replace Jan Doe with name, or delete this line if not multiple translators
 # contributors:
-# - name: "@@"   # Replace @@ with contributor name, or delete this line if none
+# - name: "Jan Doe"   # Replace Jan Doe with contributor name, or delete this line if none
-# - name: "@@"   # Replace @@ with name, or delete this line if not multiple contributors
+# - name: "Jan Doe"   # Replace Jan Doe with name, or delete this line if not multiple contributors

-ref: /standards-guidelines/   # Do not change this
-changelog: /standards-guidelines/changelog/
-layout: default
 github:
   repository: w3c/wai-std-gl-overview
   path: content/index.md   # Add the language shortcode to the middle of the filename, for example index.fr.md

-permalink: /standards-guidelines/   # Add the language shortcode to the end; for example /standards-guidelines/fr
+permalink: /standards-guidelines/   # Add the language shortcode to the end, with no slash at the end.
+For example /path/to/file/fr
+ref: /standards-guidelines/   # Do not change this

+changelog: /standards-guidelines/changelog/ # Do not change this
+layout: default
 feedbackmail: wai@w3.org

 # In the footer below:
+# Do not change the dates
 # Do not translate or change CHANGELOG or ACKNOWLEDGEMENTS.
 # Translate the other words below, including "Date:" and "Editor:"
 # Translate the Working Group name.
 Leave the Working Group acronym in English.
-# Do not change the dates in the footer below.
 footer: >
-  <p><strong>Date:</strong> Updated 29 June 2022.
+  <p><strong>Date:</strong> Updated 29 February 2024.
 CHANGELOG.</p>
   <p><strong>Editor:</strong> <a href="https://www.w3.org/People/Shawn/">Shawn Lawton Henry</a>.</p>
   <p>Developed with input from the Education and Outreach Working Group (<a href="https://www.w3.org/WAI/EO/">EOWG</a>).</p>